MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Estimate total cost of ownership (TCO)

+IoT costs are a tradeoff between various technology options.
+Sometimes it's not a simple comparison, because IoT is an end-to-end system.
+Consider the cost benefits of synergy when reconciling multiple services and technologies.
+For example, Azure IoT Central works with Plug and Play, or you can use device twins to handle events in Azure Digital Twins.

-IoT solutions can fail because of incorrectly estimating long-term aggregated costs.
-Review the IoT technology stacks, and [develop a cost model](/azure/architecture/framework/cost/design-model) that estimates the costs to implement and operate all services involved.
+It's important to correctly estimate long-term aggregated costs.
+Review the IoT technology stacks, and [develop a cost model](/azure/architecture/framework/cost/design-model) that includes the costs to implement and operate all services involved.
 The [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) helps estimate both startup and operational costs.

+In some areas, a one-time cost can be more effective than recurring costs.
+For example, in security where hacking techniques are always changing, it can be best to import a reliable commercial operating system and module such as Azure Sphere.
+For a one-time payment, such services provide ongoing monthly device security patches.

 Estimate solution costs based on running at scale in production, not proof-of-concept (PoC) architecture.
 Architecture and costs evolve rapidly after the PoC.
 According to the [IoT Signals EDITION 3 report](https://azure.microsoft.com/mediahandler/files/resourcefiles/iot-signals-report/IoT%20Signals_Edition%203_Thought%20Paper_EN.pdf), the top reason for PoC failure is the high cost of scaling.
 The high cost of scaling IoT projects comes from the complexities of integrating across layers, such as devices, edge connectivity, and compatibility across applications.

+Your cost model should include the following areas:

-- Devices: Starting with a limited number of connected devices, factor in growth in the number of devices deployed and their messaging patterns.
+- Devices: Starting with a limited number of connected devices, estimate growth in the number of devices deployed and their messaging patterns.
 Both devices and messages can have linear or non-linear growth over time.

 - Infrastructure: To evaluate infrastructure costs, account for the basics first: storage, compute, and network.
 Then account for all services your solution needs to ingest, egress, and prepare data.